nice-digital/ontologies/README.md

 ```
 docker run --name ontologies -d ontologies
 ```
-please ignore this is a test
+please ignore this is a test.